delucis/github-to-linear/README.md

 _Chrome version coming as soon as it is approved in the Web Store…_

+## Usage

+### Basics

+By default, this extension will show an <kbd>Add to Linear</kbd> button on every GitHub issue and PR.

+### Enabling more features

+You can enable more functionality by authenticating with the Linear API.

+Currently, authenticating enables the following features:

+- Set the default team and assignee to use when creating a new Linear issue.
+- Show a link to an existing Linear issue instead of the “Add to Linear” button when one exists.

+#### How to authenticate with Linear

+1. [Create a new personal API key](https://linear.app/settings/api) in the Linear dashboard.
+2. Open the extension options and paste your API key into the **Linear personal API key** field.

 ## Contribute

 This is an open-source repository.
 You can